Beiseker: Arts and culture

+Beiseker is a regular filming location in Alberta, beginning in the 1970s and 1980s.
+Sites east of the village stood in for Smallville in the 1978 Superman movie, and several locations in town were featured in the 1997 TV movie Seduction in a Small Town, starring Melissa Gilbert and Dennis Weaver.

-Several locations in and around Beiseker were featured in the filming of Ang Lee's Academy Award-winning film Brokeback Mountain and Ghostbusters: Afterlife, including the site of the 'Twist Ranch' that figures importantly in the penultimate scene of the film.
+Several locations in and around Beiseker were featured in the filming of Ang Lee's Academy Award-winning 2005 film Brokeback Mountain, including the site of the 'Twist Ranch' that figures importantly in the penultimate scene of the film.

-In 2016, Beiseker was selected as a filming location for the third season of FX Network's show Fargo, as well as an episode of TBS's series The Detour.
-In 2018, Beiseker hosted the production for the Netflix series Black Summer.
+In 2016, Beiseker was selected as a filming location for the third season of FX Network's show Fargo, standing in for Eden Valley, Minnesota, as well as an episode of TBS's series The Detour.
+In 2018, Beiseker hosted the production for the Netflix zombie horror series Black Summer.
 In 2019, Beiseker hosted on-location shooting for Ghostbusters: Afterlife.
 In 2023, Beiseker hosted productions of Wind River: The Next Chapter as well as the fifth season of the Fargo TV series.

 The Beiseker Station Museum, which showcases local history and artifacts dating from the village's founding in the early 1900s, is located in the former Canadian Pacific Railway station and village offices.

-The village also hosts an annual festival, the Beiseker Country Fair, on the second Saturday in June.
+The village also hosts an annual community festival, the Beiseker Country Fair, on the second Saturday in June.
 The festival, known for many years as Beiseker Sports Day, has been held since 1912.

 Mascot

 In the early 1990s, the Village of Beiseker began promoting itself with the mascot, "Squirt the Skunk", which included promotional items such as pins and postcards.
-A "Squirt the Skunk" statue, 13 ft in height, was erected in the campground near Highway 72.
-In addition, a "Squirt the Skunk" costume was made so the mascot may appear at village events.
+A "Squirt the Skunk" statue, 13 ft in height, was first erected in the municipal campground near Highway 72, but later moved to Centennial Park near the village's Main Street.
+A "Squirt the Skunk" costume was also made, so the mascot may appear at village events.